 After a disastrous year in 1990, Ten began to fight back in 1991 with a new programming strategy and a complete image overhaul, targetting the younger 16-39 demographic.
 Neighbours, and Ten’s other evening soap E Street, became a key component in the revival of the network.
 In January 1992, Seven decided to move its evening soap Home And Away into the all-important 7pm timeslot up against Neighbours.
 The result was less than spectacular for both parties as the audience ended up being split between both soaps.
 By March, Ten moved Neighbours into the 6.30pm timeslot to avoid direct competition from Home And Away and to provide an alternative to current affairs programs on Seven and Nine.

-The series enjoyed a renewed popularity by the late 1990s sparked by the extra-marital affair of character Dr Karl Kennedy (Alan Fletcher) with his secretary Sarah Beaumont (Nicola Charles).
-Ratings improved again when Dr Karl’s infidelities surfaced again with a more recent affair with Isabel ‘Izzy’ Hoyland (Natalie Bassingthwaighte).
+The series enjoyed a renewed popularity by the late 1990s sparked by the extra-marital affairs of Dr Karl Kennedy (Alan Fletcher) with his secretary Sarah Beaumont (Nicola Charles) and later Izzy Hoyland (Natalie Bassingthwaighte).

 In celebrating Neighbours‘ 20th anniversary, a number of former cast members returned for guest appearances — the most prominent being original cast member Stefan Dennis, who played Paul Robinson from 1985 to 1993, returning for an ongoing period.
 The series has also been acknowledged on its milestone by being entered into the TV Week Logie Awards‘ Hall Of Fame.